Matrix concentration inequalities via the method of exchangeable pairs: Exponential moments and eigenvalues of a random matrix. Exponential moments and eigenvalues of a random matrix

 Before entering the discussion, recall that a \emph{standard matrix function} is obtained by applying a real function to the eigenvalues of a Hermitian matrix.
-The book~\cite{Hig08:Functions-Matrices} provides an excellent treatment of this concept.
+Higham \cite{Hig08Functions-Matrices} provides an excellent treatment of this concept.